-A brave policy shift has led to the University of Bristol admitting a triumvirate of state school pupils into the 2018-19 cohort, representing a 50% increase on last year’s figures.
-The University had faced criticism after a recent survey revealed it had the third lowest percentage of state school students in the UK.
+A brave policy shift has led to the University of Bristol admitting three state school pupils into the 2018-19 cohort, representing a 50% increase on last year’s figures.
+The University had faced criticism after a recent survey revealed it had the third lowest proportion of state school students in the UK.

 The lucky students can look forward to three years of being mistaken for drug dealers and wondering why all their friends spend so much but never run out of money.